cc-archive/cc-cert-core/contents/licenses/examples.md

 You can discover successful Creative Commons license use among major organizations, institutions, and government agencies, with the numbers increasing all the time.

-In the first  months of 2017  [The Metropolitan Museum of Art](http://www.metmuseum.org) (The Met) and the [European Space Agency](http://www.esa.int/) (ESA) started using open licenses for making access to their resources open and easy.
+In the first few months of 2017  [The Metropolitan Museum of Art](http://www.metmuseum.org) (The Met) and the [European Space Agency](http://www.esa.int/) (ESA) started using open licenses to make access to their resources open and easy.

 * [The Met Makes Its Images of Public-Domain Artworks Freely Available through New Open Access Policy](http://www.metmuseum.org/press/news/2017/open-access) "Thomas P. Campbell, Director and CEO of The Metropolitan Museum of Art, announced today its adoption of a new policy: all images of public-domain artworks in the Museum's collection are now available for free and unrestricted use.
 This updated policy, known as Open Access, utilizes the Creative Commons Zero (CC0) designation."
 (7 February 2017)
 * [ESA Affirms Open Access Policy for Images, Videos and Data](http://www.esa.int/For_Media/Press_Releases/ESA_affirms_Open_Access_policy_for_images_videos_and_data) "ESA today announced it has adopted an Open Access policy for its content such as still images, videos and selected sets of data."
 (20 February 2017)

-But what is often unseen  nor written about are the intentions of people and institutions to start using Creative Commons (nor do we hear much about the consequences).
+But what is often unseen nor written about are the *intentions* of individual people and small institutions to start using Creative Commons (nor do we hear much about the consequences).
 We tend to seek huge and breaking stories about re-use when often small but incremental changes happen because something become open, available to use and modify, not only by other huge actors but maybe by school kids or independent artists.

 ### Examples By Creative Commons License

-Take a look at the Creative Commons overview of each license that includes examples of projects and people using them:
+Take a look at the Creative Commons overview of each license that includes examples of projects and people using those licenses:

 * [Examples of use organized by CC License](https://creativecommons.org/share-your-work/licensing-types-examples/licensing-examples/)
 * [Examples of works placed into the Public Domain using CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)